 Oregon is an “At Will” employment state.
-This generally means that either an employee or an employer may terminate an employment relationship with or without cause at any time.
+This means that either an employee or an employer may terminate an employment relationship with or without cause at any time.
 There is an exception to “At Will” employment if a contract of employment exists between an employee and an employer, which otherwise changes this “At Will” relationship.
-Clarifying whether or not an employee is “At Will” is therefore a very important distinction, which should be clearly communicated at the outset of any employment relationship.
+Clarifying whether or not an employee is “At Will” is a very important distinction, which should be clearly communicated at the outset of any employment relationship.

 A good Oregon resource for general information regarding employment law matters, required Oregon employer postings, and related employer publications can be accessed through Oregon’s Bureau of Labor and Industries (BOLI) Technical Assistance for Employers service.
 You can get more information here: https://www.oregon.gov/boli/TA/Pages/T_Tabooks.aspx

-BOLI also has a helpline for Employers, which is free and can be reached by calling: 971-673-0824.
+BOLI has a helpline for Employers, which is free and can be reached by calling: 971-673-0824.
 You should consider calling BOLI prior to taking adverse employment action against an employee and/or otherwise calling your business attorney to ensure you best protect your business from retaliation, wrongful termination, discrimination, and/or other potential employee-based employment law claims.

-Employees are affording significant legal protections by law regardless of your employment status.
+Employees are affording significant legal protections by law regardless of their employment status.
 Consequently, if you feel your employer terminated your employment wrongfully, in retaliation for your legal conduct, or in a discriminatory manner, you should contact the Oregon State Bar for an appropriate referral to an attorney to discuss those issues.
 You can obtain more information here: https://www.osbar.org/public/legalinfo/1171_lrs.htm

 Whether you are an employer or an employee, you should ensure you are clear about your rights and responsibilities when employee termination issues arise.
 Consult with a qualified business attorney to understand your rights and obligations.